-Summer Housing: Current Mount Mercy students (were enrolled spring semester) who are enrolled in summer courses or have preenrolled for fall semester classes may choose to live on campus in
+Summer Housing: Current Mount Mercy students (were enrolled spring semester) who are enrolled in summer courses or have preenrolled for fall semester classes may choose to live on campus in either Andreas or Lower Campus.
+There is no board plan for the summer.
+Summer housing rates:

-Room Type Amount per semester Double, Andreas House and Lower Campus \$1,277.00 Single-in-double, Andreas House and Lower Campus \$1,547.00
+Room Type Amount per semester Double, Andreas House and Lower Campus \$1,314.00 Single-in-double, Andreas House and Lower Campus \$1,594.00